Esgrove/othellogame/README.md

 it also covers pretty well most of the basic functionality and tooling one would commonly use in a programming language.
 It's big enough to get a good feel for a language, yet small enough that it could be done in a weekend even when starting with a new language.
-It is also very easy to check that the code is working correctly, especially since it is possible to compare side-by-side with the older implementations.
+It is also quite easy to check that the code is working correctly, especially since it is possible to compare side-by-side with the other implementations.

 So far, I have added *C#*, *Swift*, and *Rust* implementations.
 I might do a few other (modern) languages that interest me and/or have some hype around them, such as *Go*, *Kotlin*, *Ruby*, and *Zig*.

-In the meantime, there's probably still room to improve in the current implementations, especially with the C# and Swift versions since I haven't been actively using those languages.
+In the meantime, there's probably still room to improve in the current implementations, especially with the languages that I haven't been actively using.

 ## Program structure

 All implementations follow this overall architecture:

+* *main*: command line argument handling and entry point to initialize the game.
 * *othello*: The main gameplay loop.
 * *board*: Game board state and logic.
 * *player*: Player object used for making moves and storing player information.